xaviergonzalezarriolaliza/Playwight_Mytheresa/docs/QA_TECHNICAL_CHALLENGE_SOLUTION.md

 Running 1 test using 1 worker

-📊 Total Open PRs: 651
-📄 Total Pages to scrape: 27
-⏱️  Estimated time: 7 minutes
+📊 Scraping all available open PRs with pagination...

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
-📄 PAGE 1/27 (4% complete)
+📄 PAGE 1
 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
   Strategy 1: DOM Query with Fallbacks...
     Found 25 PRs (Total so far: 25)